-The reason hard gainers should lean bulk rather than dirty bulk (consuming over 20% above maintenance calories) is to minimise fat storage.
+The reason hard gainers should lean bulk rather than dirty bulk (consuming over 20% above maintenance calories) is to minimize fat storage.

-After all, most people want to minimise fat gains with their muscle gains.
+After all, most people want to minimize fat gains with their muscle gains.

 In addition to a caloric surplus, those calories should come from macronutrients (protein, carbs, and fat).
 I will explain this next.